 Because the School is committed to the ethic of environmental stewardship, The Center for Architectural Studies has been designed to showcase a number of sustainable design features, including a geothermal passive cooling system, daylight harvesting, roof water capture/reuse, and a green roof.
 The Center features a primary circulation/exhibition area connecting two sides of the campus, two levels of studios, classrooms, shop facilities, and a central three-story-high Commons with clerestories that admit abundant natural light throughout the day.
 The Commons which runs the entire length of the building and is located on both sides of the building’s major cross axis, serves as the building’s agora (in ancient Greece, the place of public assembly), open, shared, central spaces for exchange among all faculty and students.
 Here, learning is dynamic and often un-programmed—flexible places for formal and informal design critiques, serendipitous encounters, collective discussions, debates, displays, and exhibitions.

-The School’s curricula favor the notion of quilted knowledge—the idea that students learn most effectively when concepts are woven together with their meaningful applications.
+The School’s curricula favor the notion of quilted knowledge—the idea that students learn most effectively when concepts are woven together with their meaningful applications and that learning is both interwoven and holistic.
 Consequently, both classrooms and studios form the contexts in which interdependent learning should occur.

 Each student has an individual, custom-made work space designed to accommodate a laptop computer, drawing board, personal storage cabinet for equipment and supplies, and integral pin-up space.

 The materials currently used in these facilities include plaster, wax, paper, concrete, wood, composite boards, cardboard, plastic, steel, and aluminum.
-The shop facilities also include a large CNC router, 3-D printer, laser cutter spray booth, sandblasting room, and a classroom for material demonstrations and assembly.
+The shop facilities also include a large CNC router, 3-D printer, laser cutter, spray booth, sandblasting room, and a space for material demonstrations and assembly.
+Metal shop facilities include an MIG welder, a shear break and roller, bench grinder, bandsaw, angle grinder, 16-ton hydraulic pipe bender, and a manual tubing roller.

 All School of Architecture students are allowed access to the shop facilities upon completion of a safety orientation and tool-specific training sessions.
 The shops are managed by a full-time shop technician who oversees safety training and skills development, and is responsible for machinery maintenance.